 - The spaces will be designed and decorated with their imaginations in mind.

 - The new centre’s atmosphere will help stimulate their creativity and engage them in rehabilitation.

 - The space will engage developing brains.
 Play will be disguised as therapy, engaging the minds of children and their families.

-- Staff will have the facilities and equipment to provide the highest quality care to kids of all ages with better outcomes for families.
+- Staff will have the facilities and equipment to provide the highest quality care to kids of all ages and young people with better outcomes for families.

 The new centre will include: